Lyrrad/multidrive/README.md

     ./multidrive -s googledrive -a download -r "example.txt"

 Downloads "test.txt" in the root directory of Google Drive to the local computer.
-WARNING: Local files may be overwritten with no warning if they match the remote file name.

     ./multidrive -s googledrive -d onedrive -a copy -r "Source Folder" -e "Transfers" -c